fconstancias/metabaRpipe/README.md

 * First please book the  C18 bioinformatic workstation using the [calendar](https://hest.sp.ethz.ch/bt-calendars/_layouts/15/start.aspx#/Lists/D42%20PharmaBiome%20office).

-* Check the information to access the C18 bioinformatic workstation from the `p/drive/` under
+* Check the information to access the C18 bioinformatic workstation from the `p/Documentation/ILLUMINA_Sequencing/16S-bioinformatic-pipeline/FBT_bioinfo_pipeline.pdf` on `slide 16`.

 * Then, create a directory were you are going to place the raw sequencing data and generate the outputs under `/Users/localadmin/WORKSHOP`.
 You could do that using Mac Finder or from the terminal if you already have experience.